ryangjchandler/tonic/README.md

 During testing and development, these are some of the limitations I have found so far:

+> A checked box marks the limitation as resolved or fixed.

-* A recursive `fib(n)` function that exceeds `fib(27)` causes a runtime stack-overflow.
+* [x] A recursive `fib(n)` function that exceeds `fib(27)` causes a runtime stack-overflow.
 Realistically, nobody is going to be using this much recursion but it's normally a good benchmark for raw recursive performance.